 Dr. Jane English is enrolled in the Specialist Registration of Medical Council with registration no. 4379.
 She is one of six hundred and ten physicians practicing medicine in Co Limerick.
 Dr English also accomplished a specialist training programme in Internal Medicine.

 Dr Holloway graduated from the Royal College of Surgeons Ireland in 1986 MB (Bachelor of Medicine); BCh (Bachelor of Surgery); BAO (Bachelor of the Art of Obstetrics).
 In 1990 she was MRCPI (Member of the Royal College of Physicians of Ireland) and in May 2004 achieved Fellow of the Royal College of Physicians of Ireland.
+Dr Holloway has a Masters in Medical Education from Queens University Belfast in 2011.

 Mr Keane graduated in 1971 with a B.A. in Applied Psychology from UCC.
 He graduated in 1977 M.B., B.Ch., B.A.O. from UCG.
 In 1982 he received his fellowship F.R.C.S.I from the Royal College of Surgeons, Ireland.
 In 1984 he received his Masters of Surgery M.Ch., from UCG.
 In1989 he received a specialist accreditation from the Specialist Advisory Committee in General Surgery, Joint Committee on Higher Surgical Training.